aiidateam/aiida_demos/README.md

 # aiida_demos
-A repository of jupyter notebooks containing examples, tutorials and demos to demonstrate AiiDA functionality
+A repository of jupyter notebooks containing examples, tutorials and demos of AiiDA.

 To run a notebook: